-- 1) Stop discrimination, harassment and victimisation and other behaviour that is forbidden by the Equality Act 2010. - 2) Advance equality of opportunity between people who share a relevant protected characteristic and those who do not. - 3) Foster good relations between people who share a protected characteristic and those who do not.
+- 1. Stopping discrimination and harassment. - 2.
+Making things more equal between people who share a protected characteristic and people who do not. - 3.
+Helping to build good relationships between people who share a protected characteristic and people who do not.